dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 * Added sidebar back on mobile on the house data page.
 If you go on the more page to house data you can use the sidebar (swipe from left) on mobile to access HA sidebar.
 * Added toggle doubleclick on favorites on house information page.
 * Fixed a bug with outside temperature/humidity on climate page, it also now uses weather before outside_temperature and outside_humidity so in future these 2 can be removed.
-* Added functionallity to add input_boolean on scene page, so you can active some scripts/automations on a scene click and toggle it.
+* Added functionallity to add input_boolean on scene page, so you can activate some scripts/automations on a scene click and toggle it.
 * Added `show_name: 'false'` option to room object in `rooms.yaml` to hide the name on homepage.
 * Added debug information when an entity does not exists for:
   * On wrong global:alarm entity